annashipman/annashipman.github.io/_posts/2019-05-17-good-strategy-bad-strategy.md

 1. Diagnosis: the current situation
 2. Vision: where you want to get to; this is your guiding policy
-3. Coherent action: how you get from your current situation to your desired end stage.
+3. Coherent action: how you get from your current situation to your desired end state.
 Coherent action consists of feasible plans, resource commitments and actions.

 The core of strategy is discovering the critical factors and designing a way to coordinate and focus on actions to deal with them, including risk mitigation.